Privacy & cookies policy

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If you wish for an explanation of how the processing for the new purpose is compatible with the original purpose, please contact us using the email address above.

-If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.
+If we need to use your personal data for an unrelated purpose, we will notify you of this and, where required, obtain consent to do so.

 6. Disclosures of your personal data